 A pricing model is the way a service provider charges for their services.
 Each model has its unique foundation and expectations.

-Here is a comprehensive look at the models:
+Here is a comprehensive look at the managed IT service pricing models:

 1. The flat rate model